AGU-Data/agu-data.github.io/pages/datafair.md

 ## Presentations at the Open Science Pavilion ##

-- Catch 15 to 20 minute presentations followed by a chance to ask questions and engage with experts
+Catch short presentations followed by a chance to ask questions and engage with experts!

 | Time     | Presenter         | Title | Organization |